tsantoso79/6m-data-1.0-Welcome-Onboarding/guides/install_wsl.md

 > The `sudo apt-get update` command, run in a Linux terminal, refreshes your system's local package index by downloading the latest package information from software repositories.
 This allows your system to recognize new versions of software or new packages that have been added to the repositories, but it does not actually install or upgrade any software;

-Use the following command to get the lastest package information:
+Use the following command to get the latest package information:
 ```bash
 sudo apt-get update
 ```